xulihang/BasicCAT-website/_posts/2024-09-15-how-to-write-a-plugin-for-imagetrans.md

 tags: imagetrans basiccat
 ---

 ImageTrans uses the ABPlugin library to provide plugin functionality.
-We can develop four types of plugins: text recognition, machine translation, mask generation, and text removal.
+We can develop five types of plugins: text recognition, machine translation, custom action, mask generation, and text removal.

 Here we are going to write a Google machine translation plugin for demonstration.